Updated January 4, 2023

 If you have not done so already, you will need to sign up for a Rescale account.

-After signing up for a free trial, you will receive a verification email with a link to the platform site.
+After signing up for a free trial, you will receive a Verification is the process of ensuring that each stage of d...
+More email with a link to the platform site.
 You can then log in to the Rescale site.

 To start a new job, select Jobs > Create New Job.